Skip to main content

 Gas Sensor Working

 The ability of a Gas sensor to detect gases depends on the chemiresister to conduct current.
-The most commonly used chemiresistor is Tin Dioxide (SnO2) which is an n-type semiconductor that has free electrons (also called as donor).
+The most commonly used chemiresistor is Tin Dioxide (SnO2) which is an n-type semiconductor that has free electrons (also called a donor).
 Normally the atmosphere will contain more oxygen than combustible gases.
 The oxygen particles attract the free electrons present in SnO2 which pushes them to the surface of the SnO2.
 As there are no free electrons available output current will be zero.
-The below gif shown the oxygen molecules (blue color) attracting the free electrons (black color) inside the SnO2 and preventing it from having free electrons to conduct current.
+The below gif shows the oxygen molecules (blue color) attracting the free electrons (black color) inside the SnO2 and preventing it from having free electrons to conduct current.

 How to use a Gas sensor?